Advanced Home Care

 New York University Langone Hospitals

 New York University Langone Medical Center (NYULMC) is a premier academic medical center located in New York City.
 The Medical Center was in the midst of a multi-year, multi-building Campus Transformation project that involves the construction of a new clinical care pavilion, necessitating the demolition of an existing building housing the institution’s main enterprise telecommunications platform.
 PowerHouse was engaged to assist in the development of a multi-year Strategic Telecommunications Plan that fully integrates with the Campus Transformation project.
 The project included planning the migration of 15,000 extensions from the current environment of multiple Siemens, Cisco, and Nortel PBX’s and multiple disparate Call Center platforms to a single enterprise-wide Voice over IP telecommunications platform and a single Call Center platform.
 As part of this project, PowerHouse consultants physically inventoried and electronically documented more than 200 wiring closets and technology rooms.
 Work on this project began in August 2009.
 Since that time, our enterprise-wide telephony strategy and subsequent multi-year tactical plan for phased infrastructure improvements were approved by the institution’s Executive Board.
 PowerHouse also developed systems and applications specifications and managed an extensive systems procurement process through to successful contract negotiations with the selected vendor.
 We were also asked to conduct a survey to ascertain the level of adoption and comfort with IP Telephony among other large health system organizations.
 PowerHouse reached out to large medical centers, most with more than 14,000 lines; twenty-two surveys were completed.
 The information yielded from the survey was critical in that NYULH was able to gain valuable information that would ultimately impact the success of future system acquisition and implementation.
-PowerHouse continues to provide on-going project management assistance to NYULMC for the enterprise-wide implementation of the new telecommunications platform.
+PowerHouse continues to provide on-going project management assistance to NYULMC for the enterprise-wide implementation of new telecommunications platforms.